zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{22} t = \frac{\tau_c}{\sigma_t k}, $$

 which is consistent with [previous work](https://cs.dartmouth.edu/~wjarosz/publications/novak18monte.html).

+The resulting sampling algorithm is very simple:

+1. compute opacity along the ray;
+2. pick a CDF value;
+3. compute optical depth using the Equation 18;
+4. compute the distance using the Equation 22.

 ### Linear Variation of Density with Altitude in Rectangular Coordinates